rodrigomasiniai/GenAIChatIniciante/README.md

 # ChatDOCx

-### A chatbot powered by Hugging Face and Python
+### A domain specific chatbot powered by Hugging Face and Python

 - Chat with your documents by asking questions on a user friendly web app.
 - Summarize your documents.
 - Too many links or contacts?
 Access them easily.
-- Create your own custom domain e.g., development errors you would like to trace.
+- Create your own custom domain/topic e.g., development errors you would like to trace.
 - Supports different NLP models from Hugging Face.
 - No API keys required!